bptlab/ark_automate/README.md

 3. Create a new .env file in the root directory
 4. Add the MongoDb URI to your .env file by running the following command in the root directory `heroku config:get MONGODB_URI -s -a ark-automate >> .env`

+### Setup linter

+We use ESLint with the AirBnB Codestyle.
+Simply install the Plug-in ([VSCode](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)) for your IDE and it should recognize the config files.
+Otherwise follow [this guide](https://eslint.org/docs/user-guide/getting-started).

 ## Run application

 Before running, please always make sure to have the most recent module versions installed using `npm install` in the root, as well as the client directory.